Molecular machine

 Bacterial flagellar motor assembly: Shown here is the C-ring at the base with FliG in red, FliM in yellow, and FliN in shades of purple; the MS-ring in blue; the MotAB in brown; the LP-ring in pink; and the rod in gray.

 Molecular machines are a class of molecules typically described as an assembly of a discrete number of molecular components intended to produce mechanical movements in response to specific stimuli, mimicking macromolecular devices such as switches and motors.
 Naturally occurring or biological molecular machines are responsible for vital living processes such as DNA replication and ATP synthesis.
 Kinesins and ribosomes are examples of molecular machines, and they often take the form of multi-protein complexes.
+Multiple examples of molecular machinery and their components are found in the Protein Data Bank.
 For the last several decades, scientists have attempted, with varying degrees of success, to miniaturize machines found in the macroscopic world.

 The first example of an artificial molecular machine (AMM) was reported in 1994, featuring a rotaxane with a ring and two different possible binding sites.
 In 2016 the Nobel Prize in Chemistry was awarded to Jean-Pierre Sauvage, Sir J. Fraser Stoddart, and Bernard L. Feringa for the design and synthesis of molecular machines.
 A major point is to exploit existing motion in proteins, such as rotation about single bonds or cis-trans isomerization.
 Different AMMs are produced by introducing various functionalities, such as the introduction of bistability to create switches.
 A broad range of AMMs has been designed, featuring different properties and applications; some of these include molecular motors, switches, and logic gates.
 A wide range of applications have been demonstrated for AMMs, including those integrated into polymeric, liquid crystal, and crystalline systems for varied functions (such as materials research, homogenous catalysis and surface chemistry).